ItsK1tty/w1tchdocs/docs/source/reference.rst

 has_anim_dict_loaded(``animDict``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Check if animation dictionary is loaded.
+Checks whether an animation dictionary is loaded.

 **Parameters:**